parikshit-adhikari/opinix/readme.md

 #### About Project

 The project Opinix is an extensive effort aimed at tackling the growing problems related to e-commerce.
 Currently, this is the era of e-commerce, and most people prefer purchasing products online.
 There are thousands of reviews on each product and to go through each review and analyze the sentiment of every customer is a complicated task.
-Through the use of machine learning, web scraping (Browserless), and sentiment analysis (Bi-LSTM), the Opinix web application analyzes user evaluations and presents the opinions of a customer in a visually pleasing way.
+Through the use of machine learning, web scraping, and sentiment analysis, the Opinix web application analyzes user evaluations and presents the opinions of a customer in a visually pleasing way.

 #### Project goal